A loss discounting framework for model averaging and selection in time series models: Introduction

 In density forecasting, the superiority of a combination over single models is less clear.
-Bayesian model averaging (BMA) \citep{leamer1978specification} provides model weights which can be used to weight forecasts in the combination but, as shown in the seminal work of \citet{diebold1991note}, BMA may not be optimal under logarithmic scoring when the set of models to be combined is misspecified.
-Since sets of models will usually not include the true data generating mechanism, this result has driven a substantial literature proposing alternatives to BMA. \citet{hall2007combining} proposed to combine forecast densities by minimising the Kullback-Leibler divergence between the forecast density combination and the true but unknown density leading to the logarithmic scoring rule.
-Their method leads to a time-invariant linear pool with weights chosen on the simplex to maximise the average logarithmic scoring rule.
-This idea of optimizing the logarithmic scoring rule of the forecast combination has been developed in several directions. \citet{geweke2011optimal} introduced a Bayesian approach to estimating the weights of a time-invariant linear pool. \citet{waggoner2012confronting} (Markov switching weights) and \citet{del2016dynamic} (dynamic linear pools) showed that allowing time-varying weights can lead to better forecasting performance.
-These approaches were combined and extended by \citet{billio2013time} who used sequential Monte Carlo to derive the forecast combinations.
-These methods can be computationally expensive.
-An alternative approach, which is often much computationally cheaper, directly adjusts the model weights from BMA to allow time-variation. \citet{raftery2005using} used BMA applied to a sliding window of $N$ observations.
-This led to a more general approach, Dynamic Model Averaging (DMA) \citep{raftery2010online}, which uses an exponential discounting of Bayes factors with a discount/forgetting/decay\footnote{The terms discount/forgetting/decay factor are used interchangeably in this paper.} to achieve time-varying model weights. \citet{del2016dynamic} argued that this can be seen as an approximation to the method of \citet{waggoner2012confronting}. \citet{koop2012forecasting} used the idea of logarithmic score maximisation to find an optimal discount factor for DMA. \citet{Koop2020} applied this idea to model selection and developed Dynamic Model Learning (DML) method with an application to foreign exchange forecasting.
-Through the lens of the research of \citet{hall2007combining}, this method could be seen as an optimisation problem with respect to the forgetting factor where one tries to minimise the Kullback-Leibler divergence between the forecasts combined via DMA and the true forecast density.
+Bayesian model averaging (BMA) \citep{leamer1978specification} is simple and coherent approach to weight forecasts in a combination but may not be optimal under logarithmic scoring when the set of models to be combined is misspecified \citep{diebold1991note}.
+Since sets of models will usually not include the true data generating mechanism, this result has driven a substantial literature proposing alternatives to BMA. \citet{hall2007combining} proposed a logarithmic scoring rule for a time-invariant linear pool with weights on the simplex which leads to a forecast density combination that minimises Kullback-Leibler divergence to the true but unknown density.
+This idea has been developed to Bayesian estimation \citep{geweke2011optimal}, Markov switching weights \citep{waggoner2012confronting} and dynamic linear pools \citep{del2016dynamic, billio2013time}.
+These approaches often lead to better forecasting performance but at the cost of increased computational expense.
+A computationally cheaper alternative directly adjusts the model weights from BMA to allow time-variation \citep{raftery2005using} leading to Dynamic Model Averaging (DMA) \citep{raftery2010online}, which uses an exponential discounting of Bayes factors with a discount/forgetting/decay\footnote{The terms discount/forgetting/decay factor are used interchangeably in this paper.} to achieve time-varying model weights.
+Performance can be sensitive to the discount factor and \citet{koop2012forecasting} suggested using logarithmic score maximisation to find an optimal discount factor for DMA. \citet{Koop2020} applied this idea to model selection and developed Dynamic Model Learning (DML) method with an application to foreign exchange forecasting.
+Outside the formal Bayesian framework, \citet{diebold2021aggregation} suggested a simple average of the forecasts from a team of $N$ (or less) forecasters chosen using the average logarithmic scores in the previous $rw$-periods.
+This can be seen as a localised and simplified version of \citet{hall2007combining}.